Sprite (drink): Marketing

-Formula Changes
+Formula changes

-In France in 2012, the drink was reformulated removing 30% of the sugar and replacing it with the artificial sweetener Stevia, leading to the drink containing fewer calories.
-This soon spread to Ireland, the UK and the Netherlands in 2013.
+In France in 2012, the drink was reformulated removing 30% of the sugar and replacing it with the sweetener stevia, leading to the drink containing fewer calories.
+This soon spread to Ireland, the UK, the Netherlands and Poland in 2013.

 A further formula change happened in the UK in 2018.
-This formula change done to coincide with the sugary drinks tax in the country, reduces the sugar amount and replaces Stevia with Aspartame and Acesulfame K. This formula was later extended to other regions across the world to coincide with similar sugar tax rules.
+This formula change, done to coincide with the sugary drinks tax in the country, reduces the sugar amount and replaces stevia with aspartame and acesulfame K. This formula was later extended to other regions across the world to coincide with similar sugar tax rules.

-In the Netherlands in March 2017, Coca-Cola announced that Sprite would be re-launched exclusively as a sugar free drink, with the standard variety being discontinued and Sprite Zero being renamed as simply Sprite.
+In the Netherlands in March 2017, Coca-Cola announced that Sprite would be relaunched exclusively as a sugar-free drink, with the standard variety being discontinued and Sprite Zero being renamed as simply Sprite.
 This change was expanded to Ireland in 2018.

 In Australia, Sprite was relaunched with a new recipe containing 40% less sugar (compared with old Sprite) in August 2019.
-Unlike most of the reformulations which use Aspartame, this version doesn't, instead using Sucralose in addition to Acesulfame K.
+Unlike most of the reformulations this version does not use aspartame, instead using sucralose in addition to acesulfame K.

 In March 2023, Coca-Cola announced another further formula change for Sprite and Sprite Zero Sugar in the United Kingdom, produced to differentiate the two varieties.
+The new formula has slightly increased sugar content but still contains aspartame and acesulfame K. Some territories including France, Poland and Germany use a similar lower-sugar formula but do not utilize any artificial sweeteners.